daniel-jach/daniel-jach.github.io/publications.md

 `2021`

+The Case of German Two-Way Prepositions.
+Corpus Approaches to Lexicogrammar (LxGr), online, July 2021 <a href="material/abstract-LxGr-2021.pdf" target="_blank">Abstract</a> <a href="material/slides-LxGr-2021.pdf" target="_blank">Slides</a>

 Einfach mal ausprobieren: Korpus Einfaches Deutsch für daten-geleitetes Fremdsprachenlernen auf Anfängerniveau ("Give it a try: Corpus Simple German for data-driven foreign language learning at low proficiency levels").
 Nachwuchskonferenz der 48.
-Jahrestagung DaF/DaZ, online, Juni 2021. <a href="material/fadaf-2021-talk-abstract.pdf" target="_blank">Abstract</a> <a href="material/fadaf-2021-talk-slides.pdf" target="_blank">Slides</a>
+Jahrestagung DaF/DaZ, online, June 2021. <a href="material/abstract-fadaf-2021.pdf" target="_blank">Abstract</a> <a href="material/slides-fadaf-2021.pdf" target="_blank">Slides</a>

 `2020`

 Früh übt sich, wer…: Korpus Einfaches Deutsch für daten-geleitetes Fremdsprachenlernen auf Anfängerniveau ("Tis early practice...: Corpus Simple German for data-driven foreign language learning at low proficiency levels").
-DAAD-Lektorenfortbildungsseminar 2020, Shanghai, China, November 2020. <a href="material/DAAD-talk-KED.pdf" target="_blank">Slides</a>
+DAAD-Lektorenfortbildungsseminar 2020, Shanghai, China, November 2020. <a href="material/slides-DAAD-2020.pdf" target="_blank">Slides</a>

 `2019`

 Red, Falling, Nearest Star: Does Exposure to Science Fiction Literature Predict Knowledge and Processing of Genre-specific Collocations?
-7th Conference of the Scandinavian Association for Language and Cognition, Aarhus, Denmark, May 2019. <a href="material/SALC-2019-talk-abstract.pdf" target="_blank">Abstract</a> <a href="material/SALC-2019-talk-slides.pdf" target="_blank">Slides</a> <a href="material/SALC-2019-poster.pdf" target="_blank">Poster</a>
+7th Conference of the Scandinavian Association for Language and Cognition, Aarhus, Denmark, May 2019. <a href="material/abstract-SALC-2019.pdf" target="_blank">Abstract</a> <a href="material/slides-SALC-2019.pdf" target="_blank">Slides</a> <a href="material/poster-SALC-2019.pdf" target="_blank">Poster</a>

 Multilinguals at the Explicit-Implicit Interface.
-Workshop of the Arctic MSCA-IF Symposium, Tromsø, Norway, May 2019.
+Workshop of the Arctic MSCA-IF Symposium, Tromsø, Norway, May 2019. <a href="material/slides-Tromso-Workshop-2019.pdf" target="_blank">Slides</a>

 Iconicity in word order variation: The case of preposition placement.
-12th International Symposium on Iconicity in Language and Literature, Lund, Sweden, May 2019. <a href="material/ILL-2019-talk-abstract.pdf" target="_blank">Abstract</a> <a href="material/ILL-2019-talk-slides.pdf" target="_blank">Slides</a>
+12th International Symposium on Iconicity in Language and Literature, Lund, Sweden, May 2019. <a href="material/abstract-ILL-2019.pdf" target="_blank">Abstract</a> <a href="material/slides-ILL-2019.pdf" target="_blank">Slides</a>

 Red, falling, nearest star: Does exposure to science fiction literature predict knowledge and processing of genre-specific collocations?
-3rd JenLing Workshop, Jena, Germany, February 2019.
+3rd JenLing Workshop, Jena, Germany, February 2019. <a href="material/slides-Jena-workshop-2019.pdf" target="_blank">Slides</a>

 `2018`

 What preposition placement depends on in learner English: A usage-based corpus study.
-8th International Conference of the German Cognitive Linguistics Association: Applied Cognitive Linguistics, Koblenz, Germany, September 2018. <a href="material/DGKL-2018-talk-abstract.pdf" target="_blank">Abstract</a> <a href="material/DGKL-2018-talk-slides.pdf" target="_blank">Slides</a>
+8th International Conference of the German Cognitive Linguistics Association: Applied Cognitive Linguistics, Koblenz, Germany, September 2018. <a href="material/abstract-DGKL-2018.pdf" target="_blank">Abstract</a> <a href="material/slides-DGKL-2018.pdf" target="_blank">Slides</a>

 `2017`

 Preposition placement in learner English: Acceptability depends on input frequency and cross-linguistic similarity.
-14th International Cognitive Linguistics Conference (ICLC), Tartu, Estonia, July 2017. <a href="material/ICLC-2017-talk-abstract.pdf" target="_blank">Abstract</a> <a href="material/ICLC-2017-talk-slides.pdf" target="_blank">Slides</a>
+14th International Cognitive Linguistics Conference (ICLC), Tartu, Estonia, July 2017. <a href="material/abstract-ICLC-2017.pdf" target="_blank">Abstract</a> <a href="material/slides-ICLC-2017.pdf" target="_blank">Slides</a>

 `2016`

 On oblique relative clauses in learner English: A magnitude estimation acceptability judgement experiment.
-Cognitive Linguistics in Brno (CLiB), Brno, Czech Republic, October 2016. <a href="material/CLiB-2016-talk-abstract.pdf" target="_blank">Abstract</a>
+Cognitive Linguistics in Brno (CLiB), Brno, Czech Republic, October 2016. <a href="material/abstract-CLiB-2016.pdf" target="_blank">Abstract</a>

 ### Reviews